 Most people put a bio in here somewhere, so I thought that perhaps in was time (02/16/11) that I did so.
 There's little enough to tell.
 The most startling fact would be that I'm a guy.
 Yes, in the lexicon of the fandom, I'm a unicorn.
 A male Twilight fan.
 A middle-aged, very married, very sappy and romantic male Twilight fan.
 My previous fandoms include Buffy, Babylon-5, Roswell, Star Trek, and The West Wing; with strong strains on a dozen other fandoms on the side.
 I adore crossover fic.
 My wife and I came late to the table for Twilight.
-It was the movie Twilight that got us first, turning us first into Twilight fans, and then eventually into Robert and Kristen fans.
+It was the movie Twilight that got us first, turning us first into Twilight fans.
 The books came the very next day.
 And yes, I'm Team Edward, like my lovely wife.
 The idea of Bella with the Dog drives me straight up the wall.
 What she did do with the Dog made me want to turn her over my knee for Edward's sake.
 He deserved better than whatever love she could graciously spare him from being (heavy sarcasm) "in love" with Jacob "I'm a self-serving home-wrecking manipulative jackass" Black.

 The thing is, I've always been a sap.
 How do I know?
 My handle, if you please.
 Kzinti Killer.
 It sounds a bit sociopathic, but bear with me.
 It's sort of a Byzantine fannish inside pun.
 It also proves that I'm an enormous geek.